-But the rains didn’t last.
-Several years passed with little or no rainfall and the crops failed.
+Homesteading brought people to the area in and around what is now Joshua Tree National Park.
+Several wet years beginning in 1912 provided for crops good enough to attract people to the area.
+However, the rains didn’t last.
+Several more years passed with little or no rainfall and the crops failed.
 Homesteaders drilled water wells, but most were unsuccessful.
-In many cases water had to be hauled several miles even for household purposes.
+In many cases, water had to be hauled several miles even for household purposes.
 Conflicts between homesteaders and ranchers over water rights became common.

-Life in the desert presented other challenges: Summers were extreme for those used to more temperate climates; the work was hard and neighbors far away.
+Life in the desert presented many challenges.
+Summers were extreme for those used to more temperate climates.
+The work was hard and neighbors far away.
 Few homesteaders met the challenge.
-Many farms and small homesteads were abandoned, leaving behind the tiny cabins which still litter the desert in some places.
+Many farms and small homesteads were abandoned, leaving behind the tiny cabins which still can be seen in some places today.

-One family that not only survived but thrived in the desert was that of Bill and Frances Keys.
+One family that not only survived but thrived in the desert was the Keys family.
 For more information about them, take a guided tour of their ranch.